Author Che Gilson likes to make the small epic and the epic small. She is a YA fantasy author from the Pacific Northwest.

 What inspired you to write this book?

-Are experiences in this book based on someone you know, or events in your own life?
+Are experiences in this book based on someone you know or events in your own life?

 Who designed the cover of your book?
 Why did you select this illustrator?

-Do you have any advice for new writers?
+Do you have any advice for other writers?